35-hour workweek: Implementation

-Aubry 1 was adopted in 1998.
-It was an incentive for businesses to voluntarily make the shift to a 35-hour week.
-It did so by offering a reduced payroll tax for all firms that lowered their current employees' working hours, and hired additional workers before January 2000.
+The Aubry 1 law was passed in 1998.
+It served as an encouragement for businesses to transition voluntarily to a 35-hour workweek.
+It did so by offering a reduced payroll tax for all businesses that lowered their current employees' working hours and hired additional workers before January 2000.

-Aubry 2 was adopted in January 2000.
-It legally lowered the standard hours worked per week from 39 down to 35 for companies with more than 20 employees.
+The Aubry 2 law was adopted in January 2000.
+It legally lowered the standard hours worked per week from 39 to 35 for companies with more than 20 employees.
 Small businesses had until January 2002 to prepare for the shift.
-Additional hours worked after 35 then had to be paid at the overtime premium of 25% for the first eight hours, and then a 50% premium for every additional hour.
+Additional hours worked after 35 then had to be paid at the overtime premium of 25% for the first eight hours, and then at a 50% premium for any further hours.

-Unions and firms signed an agreement to bargain the hourly wage increase to make up for the potential loss of income by the employee's decreasing work time.
+Businesses were required to sign an agreement with unions to bargain over the hourly wage increase, to make up for the potential loss of income by the employees' decreasing work time.
 Unions wanted to ensure that the reduced weekly hours would not result in a reduced income.
-Their slogan was "35 hours pays 39."
+Their slogan was "35 hours pays 39".

-To motivate companies to compromise with Unions, the government offered Social Security rebates to all firms that signed contracts with unions agreeing to a 35-hour workweek and wage increases.
-Legislation explicitly stated that monthly income must stay at the same level, applied only to hourly workers.
+To motivate companies to compromise with unions, the government offered social security rebates to all firms that signed contracts with unions agreeing to a 35-hour workweek and wage increases.
+The legislation explicitly stated that monthly income must stay at the same level, however this only applied to minimum wage workers.
 To help small companies make the transition, the government increased the annual limit on overtime hours for small companies and set their overtime premiums at a lower rate.